 Tenants of multi-family and single-unit households alike are more concerned than ever about sustainable living.
 In fact, more than three-quarters of Americans want to learn how to live more sustainably.

-It’s important to note that younger tenants are most likely to gravitate toward environmentally-friendly features, so the impact of this trend may depend on your market’s demographics.
+It’s important to note that younger residents are most likely to gravitate toward environmentally-friendly features, so the impact of this trend may depend on your market’s demographics.
 For example, cities like Denver, Colorado, have a large Millennial population while nearby Colorado Springs boasts one of the nation’s oldest populations.
 So, in-depth research and understanding will be critical in properly applying this trend.

 To promote green living, a growing number of older buildings are now being retrofitted or redesigned in order to integrate environmentally-friendly features.
-In other words, if your tenant needs a new fridge, perhaps consider an eco-friendly one.
+In other words, if your resident needs a new fridge, perhaps consider an eco-friendly one.

 It’s also important to note that if your property is less than green, there’s no need to worry.
-Tenants are now considering sustainability in a wider sense.
+Residents are now considering sustainability in a wider sense.
 Gestures as small as recycling services or energy-efficient lightbulbs are also in demand.

 If you’re interested in the new-build scene, many small multi-family complexes are now being built with environmental impact at the center of their design.
 In these cutting-edge properties, every unit will have some kind of environmentally friendly feature.
-Hello, Millennial tenants!
+Hello, Millennial residents!

 Overall, whether your portfolio is primarily older multi-family units or you’re in the market for that first property, sustainability seems to be a safe investment.